NatanMish/data_validation/README.md

 Each section comes with a notebook in which there are explanations, code snippets and exercises.

+If you would like to see me run through these notebooks from PyData London 2022, you can navigate to this YouTube video: [Data Validation for Data Science | PyData London 2022](https://youtu.be/FuUE6an5bXI)

 ## Data

 Dataset used for the purposes of this tutorial is taken from the [House prices